 Each representation is a metastable collapse of complexity.
-Representation crystallizes the Meaning from germs whose appearance, within this amorphous complexity, is contingent just like the germs of physical crystallization.
+Representation crystallizes the Meaning from germs whose appearance, within this amorphous complexity, is necessary in its principle although its instances are contingent just like the germs of physical crystallization.
 These germs are Facts of Knowledge and it is from these germs and according to the laws of the Logos that the Meaning of "representations" develops and structures.

 Who could say that crystallization occurs according to an established plan, or that it is isomorphic of an established plan?

 The substance from which crystals emerge is amorphous, yet from the first germ, from the first singularity, a blueprint of future developments is self-drawing, regulated by the mathematical laws of crystallization.
-As the crystals take shape, the probabilities of possibles differenciate and very quickly, these same laws, instanciated to a set of germs, impose almost deterministically, at macroscopic scale, the growth of the crystals.
+As the crystals take shape, the probabilities of possibles differenciate and very quickly, these same laws of probability, instanciated to a set of germs, impose almost deterministically, at macroscopic scale, the growth of the crystals.
 The progression creates the plan of progression by iterative instanciation of an immaterial, non-physical principle.